-Transcranial photobbiomodulation (t-PBM), which is comprised of delivering near-infrared (NIR) light through the skull to the brain, has emerged as the potential antidepressant treatment in both animal models and human studies.
+Transcranial photobiomodulation (t-PBM), which is comprised of delivering near-infrared (NIR) light through the skull to the brain, has emerged as a potential antidepressant treatment in both animal models and human studies.

 This paper reports the results from the Elated-2 Pilot Trial, a single-site, randomized, double-blind, sham-controlled study on the effect of t-PBM in MDD patients.
 The study is comprised of 21 adult MDD patients age 18 to 65, who underwent twice weekly t-BPM sessions for 8 weeks.
 The study finds subjects receiving t-PBM with NIR light showed greater improvement than the sham group that did not receive any light therapy.
 Furthermore, t-PBM with NIR light demonstrated antidepressant properties with a medium to large effect size in patients with MDD.

 Center for Anxiety and Traumatic Stress Disorders, Massachusetts General Hospital, Boston, Massachusetts.

 Cassano, P. et al. (2018).
 Transcranial Photobiomodulation for the Treatment of Major Depressive Disorder.
 The ELATED-2 Pilot Trial.
 Photomedicine and Laser Surgery, XX, XX.[/et_pb_cta][/et_pb_column_inner][/et_pb_row_inner][/et_pb_column][et_pb_column type=”1_4″ _builder_version=”3.25″ custom_padding=”|||” custom_padding__hover=”|||”][et_pb_sidebar area=”custom-sidebar-1″ _builder_version=”3.17.6″][/et_pb_sidebar][/et_pb_column][/et_pb_section]